mrcavalcanti/mosaicoo/docs/sources/old-alerting/notifications.md

 > **Note:** The `state` tag overrides the current alert state inside the `custom_details` payload.

-> **Note:** Grafana uses the `Events API V2` integration.
+> **Note:** Mosaicoo uses the `Events API V2` integration.
 This can be configured for each service.

 ### VictorOps

-To configure VictorOps, provide the URL from the Grafana Integration and substitute `$routing_key` with a valid key.
+To configure VictorOps, provide the URL from the Mosaicoo Integration and substitute `$routing_key` with a valid key.

 > **Note:** The tag `Severity` has special meaning in the [VictorOps Incident Fields](https://help.victorops.com/knowledge-base/incident-fields-glossary/).
 If an alert panel defines this key, then it replaces the `message_type` in the root of the event sent to VictorOps.